-Samira Rajabi, Ph.D., is currently an Instructor and Director of Digital Influenced Pedagogy at the University of Colorado.
+Samira Rajabi, Ph.D., is currently an Instructor and Director of Technology Influenced Pedagogy at the University of Colorado.
 Previously she was a Postdoctoral Fellow at the Center for Advanced Research in Global Communication at the Annenberg School for Communication at the University of Pennsylvania.
 Currently she is working on a book titled, All of my friends live in my computer: Tactical Media, Trauma and Meaning Making.

 Samira completed her doctoral degree in Media Research and Practice at the University of Colorado at Boulder, where her research focused on digital media's affordances in meaning making processes.
 Rajabi also has a degree in Business Management and Entrepreneurship, and a minor in French from the University of Colorado at Boulder, as well as a Masters in International and Intercultural Communication from the University of Denver’s Josef Korbel School of International Studies and the School of Journalism and Mass Communications.
 Her work at the University of Denver focused on development, and social media as resistive tools in social movements and women's rights advocacy.